theacodes/blog.thea.codes/srcs/designing-big-honking-button.md

 Which fits nicely inside of the 0v to 3.3v range needed by the microcontroller.

-There's one final piece of the puzzle - how does the avoid over/undervoltage?
+There's one final piece of the puzzle - how does this avoid over/under voltage?
 Since Eurorack signals can go from -10v to +10v, it is entirely possible for someone to plug something outside of the -2v to +2v valid range.
 This is accomplished by using an op amp with the power supply limited to 0v to 3.3v.
 In this case, I'm using the [MCP6001](https://www.microchip.com/wwwproducts/en/MCP6001).
 The MCP6001 is a great choice because it's low power (so doesn't mind running off of just 3.3v) and is rail-to-rail (so it has no issues getting its output close to the 0v and 3.3v power rails).
 The inverting summing mixer arrangement combined with the op amp's supply limiting the output voltage effectively limits the voltage seen by the microcontroller.

 Selecting appropriate resistor values for a given range is a little complex.
 You can derive them analytically, but I wrote a [small Python script](https://gist.github.com/theacodes/cd03c1a7f1cf436da57549f4c036f362) to run through the standard resistor values and output a set of candidates for any given range.